dmostowfi/Photo-App/README.md

 - Hosting: AWS EC2 (Elastic Compute) Elastic Beanstalk

 Features
+Server:
 - Download and open files from AWS S3
 - Upload files to S3 and write user and photo information to RDS
 - Query RDS for information such as: # and names of files in S3 bucket, # and names of users/assets
+Client:
+- Python client that prompts user to take any of the above actions